Franz Lindt

 Franz Lindt (11 September 1844 – 17 November 1901) was a Swiss politician who served as the sixth mayor of Bern.

 Personal life

-Lindt graduated from the engineering School of Federal Polytechnic in Zürich.
+Lindt graduated from the Federal Polytechnic Institute in Zürich.

-Political career
+Career

-After a brief stay abroad, he became Adjunct at Bern Kantonsgeometer Franz Rudolf Jacob pipe.
-After this, he had been elected to the Executive Council in 1872, Lindt took office as Kantonsgeometer.
-In 1894, he was elected to the Grand Council of the Canton of Bern, where he took over the building department.
+Lindt began his career as an assistant to the cantonal geodesist Franz Rudolf Jakob Rohr.
+When Rohr was elected to the Executive Council in 1872, Lindt succeeded him as the cantonal geodesist.

+In 1894, he was elected to the Grand Council of Bern, where he took over the building department.

-After Mayor Eduard Müller was elected in the Federal Council in 1895, Lindt took over the office of Mayor of Bern.
-In 1899, he resigned because of a back injury leaving him incapable to fulfill his duties as Mayor.
+Lindt succeeded Eduard Müller as the mayor of Bern when Müller was elected into the Federal Council in 1895.
+In 1899, he resigned because of a neurological disorder leaving him incapable to fulfill his duties.